 What ad networks offer in terms of convenience, they lack in several other departments.
 You can read a more comprehensive list elsewhere, but we’ll highlight four major ones below:

-Trust and integrity remain vital to successful business transactions.
-But publishers and their vendor partners enter network-run auctions at a disadvantage.
-For a start, brands have zero visibility of the publishers they’ll be buying inventory from.
+Publishers and their vendor partners enter network-run auctions at a disadvantage.
+For a start, brands have zero visibility into which publishers they inventory from.

 The illusion of control can be misleading.
 Brands may set their preferences – articulate their budget and audience – without knowing where their ads end up.
 Sure, they’d pay more to have ads appear on a well-known retailer’s site.
 But if their ads are just as likely to display on an obscure site, how do they bid strategically?

-As a publisher, this translates to lost opportunities.
-In a network model, your inventory can attract a level of prestige concomitant with higher CPMs.
-By being tarred with the same brush as less valuable competitors, you lose out on premiums your ad spots may otherwise have commanded.
+As a publisher, this translates as lost opportunities.
+In a network model, your inventory can attract a level of prestige associated with higher CPMs.
+By being tarred with the same brush as less valuable competitors, you lose out on premiums those ad spots may otherwise have commanded.

-Control – or lack of it – remains a big disadvantage with ad networks.
+Ad networks suffer from a lack of control.
 In every case, they decide the delivery of ads on your website in exchange for a percentage of overall spend.
-You may be promised a healthy fill rate, but a higher degree of variability still remains.
+You may be promised a healthy fill rate, but a high degree of variability remains.

 Prioritizing private marketplaces